surma/surma.dev/content/things/compile-js.md

 Wasm and embeds your JS in the Wasm module.
 The engine that javy relies on is [QuickJS], a small JavaScript VM that is fully ES2015 compliant.
 It was written by Fabrice Bellard, who also created qemu, ffmpeg and tcc.
 The problem is that the resulting Wasm module is over 250KB.
-To work around that, I tried skipping having to ship the JS parser.
-QuickJS can execute byte code directly, so instead of compiling a JS parser and the JS code as a string, I could embed the byte code and the VM only.
+To work around that, I tried removing the JS parser and only compile QuickJS's byte code VM.
 Alas, no cigar.
 Even removing unused globals (like `ArrayBuffer` or `Symbol`) did not get me under the limit.

 The Shopify Functions team is looking into blessing a way to write functions in JavaScript.
 In the meantime, I’ll be spending the rest of the blog post looking